dreamcatcher-tech/network/Inbox/2023-02-23 1146 OpenIT purpose.md

 As we build out apps, do not want to get drowned in support requests, or installation work.

+Can let us test different models of delivery, so we can adapt faster.
+Can treat services like insurance, and weed out highly expensive companies, so all companies get very close to pure cost, with insurance level on top.
+Basically we start at a baseline price, and then work on getting this down, and can show how this reduced for other clients, so likely yours will reduce too.
+We incent the reduction in baseline, so people actively attempt to reduce.

+The openness seems to meet oposition, since people want to know that somebody is taking care of things.
+Need to pitch this delicately.
+We are not a special player on the platform, we are a participant like anyone else.
+This framework allows you to replace us, which is why we think you'll stay, since we have to perform.

 ## Construction
 Use the Dreamcatcher to get construction done for the OpenIT software platform.
 Requests for modules like laptop templates, remote management systems.